 Neighborhood: Williamsburg, 27 Broadway

 Details: Taco ’bout a good time.
 If you’re looking for nibbles instead of a whole meal, Donna’s simple menu of tacos and shared sides is a perfect Brooklyn eatery.
-Nowhere in Brooklyn better encapsulates a fresh, modern combination of live music and dining establishment than Donna, which is also has a superb cocktail program.
+Nowhere in Brooklyn better encapsulates a fresh, modern combination of live music and dining establishment than Donna, which also has a superb cocktail program.

 What to eat: The menu changes seasonally, but churros are always a must for the sweet tooth.

 Neighborhood: Williamsburg, 567 Union Avenue

 Details: Full of beams and tall windows, the loft-like space at Lilia is helmed by renowned chef Missy Robbins, who is known throughout the city for her pasta technique.
 Housemade pastas and seafood dishes highlight the Italian menu, which celebrates the regional palettes of the country.
 Reservations recommended.